NathanRizza/Soft_Materials_Tester/README.md

 # Soft_Materials_Tester
-Arduino based soft material tester that accpets commands from a windows PC.
+Code written for a custom soft materials tester which is ran using two arduinos and can communicate with a windows PC.